Sinn Sisamouth

 Sinn Sisamouth (c.
-1932 – c.
+1933 – c.
 1976) was a Cambodian singer-songwriter active from the 1950s to the 1970s.
-Widely considered the "King of Khmer Music", Sisamouth, along with Ros Serey Sothea, Pen Ran, Mao Sareth, and other Cambodian artists, was part of a thriving pop music scene in Phnom Penh that blended elements of Khmer traditional music with the sounds of rhythm and blues and rock and roll to develop a Cambodian rock sound.
+Widely considered the "King of Khmer Music", Sisamouth, along with Ros Serey Sothea, Pen Ran, Mao Sareth, and other Cambodian artists, was part of a thriving music scene in Phnom Penh that blended elements of Khmer traditional music with the sounds of rhythm and blues and rock and roll developing unique sounds.
 Sisamouth died during the Khmer Rouge regime under circumstances that are unclear.

-Biography

 Early life

-Sinn Sisamouth was born in Stung Treng Province, the son of Sinn Leang and mother Seb Bunlei.
-One or both of Sisamouth's parents were partially Lao.
-Most sources list his year of birth as 1935, though some list 1932 or 1933.
-Sisamouth's father was a soldier during the Colonial Cambodia period and also served as prison warden in Battambang Province.
+Sinn Sisamouth was born in Stung Treng Province, he was born to Seb Bunlei (mother) and Sinn Leang (father).
+He was the youngest of four siblings (one older brother, two older sisters).
+One source claims his father was of Khmer-Chinese descent while his mother was of Lao-Chinese descent.
+However, general consensus accepts Sisamouth was Khmer with partial Lao descent.
+Most sources list his year of birth as either 1935, 1932, or 1933.
+However, 1933 is often given as the correct date, as some people that had been alive during Sisamouth's era state that he was born during the year of the Rooster which would translate to 1933 in the Gregorian calendar.
+Sisamouth's father was a soldier during the French Protectorate period and also served as prison warden in Battambang Province.
 His father died when he was a child and his mother then remarried.

-Sisamouth learned to play stringed instruments at the age of six or seven, and showed a natural singing talent.
-He was often invited to perform music at school functions.
-At about age 16 he graduated from primary school and moved to Phnom Penh to study medicine; this plan was apparently meant to please his parents when his true goal was to become a musician.
+After moving to Battambang at the age of 7 or 8 he learned to play stringed instruments such as the guitar and showed a natural singing talent.
+He also enjoyed playing soccer (football) and flying kites for recreation.
+He was often invited to perform music at school functions and became well-known throughout his school for his talents.
+At about age 16 he graduated from secondary school and moved to Phnom Penh for post-secondary studies in medicine; this plan was meant to please his parents when his true goal was to become a musician.
 He began composing his own songs around this time.

 Sisamouth graduated from medical school around the time that Cambodia gained independence from France in 1953.
-He initially worked in a Phnom Penh hospital as a nurse, but was soon hired by the Cambodian national radio station as a singer with its band.
-Around this time, Sisamouth married his cousin Keo Thorng Gnu in an arranged marriage, and they eventually had four children.
+He became a nurse at a Preah Ket Mealea Hospital in Phnom Penh, and was hired by Thas Chamrieng Reach Seiha (Lion Records), which operated for the National Radio of Cambodia, around that time.
+According to a prominent Khmer statesman of that time, he had hired Sisamouth along with a band to perform at his wedding in 1953 indicating that Sisamouth’s earliest recorded public performance was possibly around the age of 20.
+Around this time, Sisamouth married Keo Thorng Gnu in an arranged marriage, and they eventually had four children.